vda-lab/vda-lab.github.io/_posts/2015-10-14-hitchhikers-guide-to-the-lab.md

 As both STADIUS and iMinds are the official affiliations, you will *always* have to mention both in your presentations, and on your posters and papers.

 For your PhD, specifically, you will also get to know the [**Arenberg Doctoral School**](http://set.kuleuven.be/phd), or ADS for short, quite well.
+They define what needs to be done at different stages of your PhD.
+Your contact person at the faculty is Veronique Cortens.
+However, she is on pregnancy leave, and is temporarily covered by Edith Amery (FYI: my wife Indra Hautekiet works at ADS part-time as well).
+You can follow up your progress through your [**KULoket**](www.kuleuven.be/sapredir/kuloket) -> "Research" -> "PhD progress".
+That's also where you will need to upload the necessary documents at the necessary times.

 ## <a id="incharge"></a>You are in charge
 I expect you to manage your own PhD, both at the conceptual and the practical level.
 Of course I will be there to guide you, but the final responsibility lies with you.
-At the conceptual level, this means that **TODO** Practically, this involves making sure that the right forms are submitted at the right time to ADS, that you plan your 6-month strategy meeting with me, etc.
+At the conceptual level, this means that you (in collaboration with me) **define your research question**.
+At the practical level, this involves making sure that the right forms are submitted at the right time to ADS, that you plan your 6-month strategy meeting with me, etc.

+During your PhD there are some pre-defined moments where things can be corrected.
+Most important are the **9-month and 24-month presentations**, as defined by ADS.
+At 9 months after the start of your PhD, we (you and I) need to assess if it makes sense to pursue the rest of the PhD or not.
+It might be that you'd fit better in a commercial than a research environment, for example, or your background and skills might not fit as good as we expected it to be.
+The presentation at 24 months is more to take stock and give clear direction to the second half of your PhD.

 ### Tension between priorities
 There is a high chance that your PhD is paid for by a project (or even several).
 In many cases, these **projects** are very applied, and include very clear **deliverables** at set dates (e.g. "15/9/2015: created algorithm that prioritizes individuals").
 As these deliverables *must* be reached, your work is a balancing exercise between your long-term PhD research goals, and the shorter term project goals.
 The way to approach this, is to see the project deliverables as stepping stones towards your overall PhD.